magmo/apps/packages/tictactoe/notes/ttt.md

     // [160 - 191] bytes32 salt
     // [192 - 223] uint256 roundNum

 The first variable has a custom type, and can take values from the set  `{ Start, RoundProposed, RoundAccepted, Reveal, Concluded }`.
 NB in the whitepaper, Start is called Resting.
+Also, Concluded is a special state, not strictly part of the gamestate (since it must exist in any ForceMove game).
+So there is an argument for removing it, here.

 The second variable is the stake of of the game -- the amount transferred from the loser to the winner after a single round. `preCommit` is the salted hash of the first player's weapon. `bPlay` and `aPlay` are the second and first player's unencrypted weapon choices: again in a custom type that can take variables from the set `{ Rock, Paper, Scissors }`. `salt` is the salt, and `roundNum` is a counter for the number of rounds that have been played.

 In the file `RockPaperScissorsState.sol`, a library with several helper functions is described.
 The functions essentially keep track of the position of each of the above variables in the full channel state, and allow other functions to access the variables in a convenient way.